recondesigns/brutalism-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Report a bug.
+about: Let us know about any bugs or fixes
-title: ""
+title: "Add a request title"
 labels: fix
-assignees: ""
+assignees: "recondesigns"
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Give a clear description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: